ansible/ansible/docs/docsite/rst/user_guide/playbooks_vars_facts.rst

 Package requirements for fact gathering
 ---------------------------------------

-Some fact gathering depends on installed binaries on the remote host.
-If the binary is absent, the fact is set to a default value.

-We recommended that you install these binaries on the remote host using default OS package manager.

-The following lists required binaries:
+On some distros, you may see missing fact values or facts set to default values because the packages that support gathering those facts are not installed by default.
+You can install the necessary packages on your remote hosts using the OS package manager.
+Known dependencies include:

-* Linux Network fact gathering -  Depends on  the ``ip`` binary from the ``iproute2`` package.
+* Linux Network fact gathering -  Depends on  the ``ip`` binary, commonly included in the ``iproute2`` package.

 .. _fact_caching: